-After overcoming schoolyard bullying at her elementary school in St. Louis suburb, Florissant, Kimora Lee Simmons took her “flaw,” her height, and turned it into a beyond successful modeling career.
+After overcoming schoolyard bullying at her elementary school in the St. Louis suburb, Florissant, Kimora Lee Simmons took her “flaw,” her height, and turned it into a beyond-successful modeling career.
 After leaving modeling, Lee Simmons went on to have a very successful career in fashion design.

 After leading Baby Phat as their CEO, Lee Simmons has started her own brand, KLS, whose affordable line was sold at Macy’s before segueing to the high-end market at Bloomingdales.
 She was also the Creative Director and President of JustFab, a personalized online shopping website.